Skilled Nursing Costs in 2025

 How much does companion care cost?

-Skilled nursing care includes various medical services to treat individuals recovering from a severe injury or illness following a hospital stay.
-Skilled nursing care is helpful in stroke recovery, wound care, rehab after an operation, or managing a terminal illness.
+Skilled nursing care includes several medical services to aid individuals recovering from a severe injury or illness following a hospital stay.
+Skilled nursing care is critical in stroke recovery, wound care, rehab after an operation, or managing a terminal illness.

 Many nursing homes in the United States offer short-term skilled nursing care.
 You can also find stand-alone skilled nursing facilities.
 Doctors, nurse practitioners, registered nurses, physical therapists, and other medical professionals provide care in these facilities.
 Some people require skilled nursing care for the long term.
 Most stay for a short period and then go back home.
 Others move into an assisted living facility or nursing home afterward.